LionSR/TeXRA/coauthor-for-vs-code/README.md

 ## Installation

-For quick installation, refer to the [main README](../README.md).

-For manual installation or development setup:

-1. Open VS Code.
-2. Open the folder containing the CoAuthor extension (where the `releases` folder is located).
-3. In the VS Code file explorer, navigate to the `releases` folder.
-4. Find the newest `.vsix` file (e.g., `coauthor-0.5.6.vsix`).
-5. Right-click on the `.vsix` file.
-6. From the context menu, select "Install Extension VSIX".

-This method allows you to quickly install the latest version of the extension directly from within VS Code, without needing to compile the extension yourself.
+For quick installation, refer to the [main README](../README.md), which allows you to quickly install the latest version of the extension directly from within VS Code, without needing to compile the extension yourself.

 ### Manual Installation (For developers or customization)